JuliaLang/julia/doc/src/manual/types.md

 When the type on the right is concrete, the value on the left must have that type as its implementation.
 When the type is abstract,
-it suffices for the value to be implemented by a concrete type that is a subtype of the abstract type.
+it suffices for the value to have a concrete type that is a subtype of the abstract type.
 When appended to a variable on the left-hand side of an assignment, or as part of a `local` declaration, the `::` operator means something a bit different: it declares the variable to always have the specified type, like a type declaration in a statically-typed language such as C. Every value